LiorKogan/V1/README.md

 ![V1](Pictures/Q329.png)

-_**Q295:** Any person tA hat the number of dragons A owns plus the number of dragons A does not own that A's dragons fired at - is at least ten_
+_**Q295:** Any person A that the number of dragons A owns plus the number of dragons A does not own that A's dragons fired at - is at least ten_

 ![V1](Pictures/Q295.png)